Updated March 2026 · Verified against Pillar Nonprofit Network (VERGE Capital) guidelines

 Varies

-Pillar Start-Up Fund provides up to $10,000 to $100,000 loans of $10,000–$100,000 for early-stage social enterprises in Southwestern Ontario (excluding GTA and Ottawa) with both a solid business case and genuine community, social, or environmental mission.
+Pillar Start-Up Fund provides up to $10,000 to $100,000.
+Flexible loans of $10,000–$100,000 for early-stage social enterprises in Southwestern Ontario (excluding GTA and Ottawa) with both a solid business case and genuine community, social, or environmental mission.
 Applications are accepted on an ongoing basis.
 (As of March 2026, verified against Pillar Nonprofit Network (VERGE Capital) program guidelines)

 Eligibility & Details